NateEag/how-i-code/content/fundamentals.rst

 It is not so.

-Knowing Python's file APIs, understanding the vagaries of MySQL configuration, grokking C's dereference operator - these are valuable skills, but they are not essential to writing software.
-They apply only to certain tools.
+Knowing Python's file APIs, understanding the vagaries of MySQL configuration, grokking C's dereference operator, wielding monads effectively - these are valuable skills, but they are not essential to writing software.
+They apply only to writing software with certain tools and specific approaches.

-A small set of fundamental skills, however, are useful in all software projects, regardless of environment or tools.
+A small set of fundamental skills, however, are useful in all software projects, regardless of environment, methodology, or tools.
 You need not be an expert in any of these to make valuable contributions, but learning any of them will make you much more effective.
 These are the essential skills in writing software, the ones you should spend years mastering and refining:

 ..
 TODO Consider renaming 'Documenting programs ' to 'Explaining programs'?
    Writing is better than talking but both are helpful, and they're both higher up the list of fundamentals.

+..
+TODO Decide whether project management is a fundamental skill.
+If so, add it and link to the project management essay once published.

 ..
 TODO Decide whether editing text is just a sub-point of writing.